aramder/aramder.github.io/animation/_posts/2023-4-8-San-Diego-Zoo-Animation-2023.md

 ![Animation system controller internal wiring](/images/San Diego Zoo 2023/controller wiring.jpg)

 This controller was the main part of the system that I had to wire up, other than the "Gilderfluke Ground Support Equipment" or "G2SE" box which I made in parallel with this project as a tool for myself.
 The unit combines 8 channels of high resolutions sliders which appear as joystick inputs to the Gilderfluke PCMACS programming software, and it also contains ethernet, RS-232, and RS-485 adapters for interfacing with the animation system.
-I'll probably make a separate post about it some other time....
-It can be seen on the left side of the table during this late night programming session.
+It can be seen on the left side of the table during this late night programming session, and you can read more about it <a href="https://aramd.net/G2SE/">here</a>!

 ![Late night programming session with computer and support equipment on table with float in the background](/images/San Diego Zoo 2023/programming session.jpg)